 Description: Copper gutter linings are most often built into wood framed supporting structures.
 The copper lining conforms closely to the gutter frame profile.
 The bottom of the frame may be pitched to provide positive drainage to the downspout.
 The inner edge of the lining should finish not less than 2" above the outside edge.

 Copper linings should be constructed of sheets 10' maximum in length without longitudinal seams.
 The ends of the sheets must be pre-tinned 1-1/2".
 Adjacent sheets are joined by 1-1/2" lapped, riveted and soldered seams.
-If the girth of the gutter is more than 36", the cross seams should not be more than 36" apart.
+If the girth of the gutter is more than a sheet of copper (typically 36" in some cases 48"), the cross seams should not be more than the sheet width apart (36" or 48").

 Expansion joints are placed at intervals to accommodate thermal movement of the gutter lining.
 See Table 4.4.3 for spacing of expansion joints and downspouts.
 Expansion joints should also be provided within a short distance of the downspout, if the gutter lining forms the leg of an inside or outside corner.
 If an expansion joint must be accommodated at the corner itself, it should be constructed as shown in Detail B.